 When you insert a disc, push the "LOAD" button and gently push the disc in with the label side up.
-(The player will automatically eject a disc if the label side is down.)
 This compact disc player can store up to six discs.
-The player will play from track 1 through the end of the disc.
+The player will play from track 1 through to the end of the disc.
 Then it will play from track 1 of the next disc.